colevandersWands/convolution-1/README.md

 ## Janke: the framework

-it does nearly all of javascript, so it can be used to introduce techniques first by using it then by studying the source.
+it does nearly all of javascript, so it can be used to introduce techniques first by using it then by studying the source. (todo, make a series of simpler versions that build to this full mess)

 documentation and tests coming soon